-The Teago General Store is located in the heart of South Pomfret Village.
+The Teago General Store is located in the heart of Village of South Pomfret.
 The store opened in 1970 and recently changed owners in 2018 after being operated by Chuck Gunderson for over 30 years.
 Included in the store is the United States Postal Service Office.
-The Teago General Store gives community members and visitors a place to grab a bite to eat before exploring the rest of the village, hopping on the ski slopes, or going for a local hike.